 In accepting these lists, we do this on the basis that all customer information was originally collected in a manner consistent with current Australian Privacy Principles.
 In particular, all listed customers were provided with the opportunity to indicate that they did not wish to be contacted for research purposes, and that those who so indicated were excluded from these lists.

-If any customers that we contact from these lists indicate that they do not wish to be contacted for any future client research studies, we will let you know their details so that they can be excluded from any future research lists.
+If any customers that we contact from these lists indicate that they do not wish to be contacted for any future client research studies, they can be excluded from any future research lists.

 At the end of this study, we will destroy all copies of these customer lists.
 Our standard process is to destroy customer lists after 6 months.